dankamongmen/notcurses/README.md

   **Narrow**, heh).

-* If your terminal supports 3x8bit RGB color via `setaf` and `setbf` (most modern terminals), but doesn't export the `rgb` terminfo capability, you can export the `COLORTERM` environment variable as `truecolor` or `24bit`.
+* If your terminal supports 3x8bit RGB color via `setaf` and `setbf` (most modern terminals), but exports neither the `RGB` nor `Tc` terminfo capability, you can export the `COLORTERM` environment variable as `truecolor` or `24bit`.
 Note that some terminals accept a 24-bit specification, but map it down to fewer colors.
   RGB is enabled whenever [Foot, Contour, WezTerm, or Kitty](TERMINALS.md) is identified.